csci-1301/csci-1301.github.io/docs/exercises.md

 Make sure you feel ready before starting them, try to do them with limited time and without notes, and, if you want, check your answer using your IDE.

 #.
-    This problem restates differently the content the [Order of Operations](https://csci-1301.github.io/book.html#order-of-operations) section of the lecture notes, and ask you to answer various problems.
+    This problem restates the content of the [Order of Operations](https://csci-1301.github.io/book.html#order-of-operations) section of the lecture notes and ask you to answer various problems.

     There are 5 different arithmetic operations available in C#:

     --------------------------- ------------------------- -------------------------------------- ----------------------
             **Operation**         **Arithmetic Operator**         **Algebraic Expression**            **Expression**
             Addition                      `+`                           $x + 7$                     `myVar + 7`
-            Substraction                  `-`                           $x - 7$                    `myVar - 7`
+            Subtraction                  `-`                           $x - 7$                     `myVar - 7`
             Multiplication                `*`                         $x \times 7$                  `myVar * 7`
             Division                      `/`                      $x / 7$, or $x \div 7$           `myVar / 7`
     Remainder (a.k.a. modulo)             `%`                         $x \bmod 7$                   `myVar % 7`